Garnish Island – A Magical Island Garden Paradise

 How is it so?
 Over 100 years ago then-owner Annan Bryce joined forces with the Edwardian garden designer Harold Peto.
 Noticing that the Gulf Stream and the island’s sheltered position blessed it with an almost subtropical climate, they began cultivating ornamental plants from all over the world.

-Garnish was bequeathed to the Irish people in 1953, and is today managed by the Office of Public Works.
+Garnish was bequeathed to the Irish people in 1953, and today it is managed by the Office of Public Works.
 It remains a magical island garden, a sanctuary beloved of horticulturalists and casual visitors alike – not to mention the seals that regularly pitch up on its southern shore rocks.

 As you take the short boat trip from Glengarriff across to Garnish Island in Bantry Bay, you’ll have plenty of opportunities to see the seals for which this area is famous, lazing on the rocks in the summer sunshine or swimming alongside you.